 As part of their pastoral programme, secondary students meet with their form tutor for half an hour each morning, giving the student and the tutor an opportunity to bond, share ideas and work through any challenges the student may be experiencing.

 Christina O., parent of a secondary school student in OWIS, praises the school’s pastoral care system, “I think to have those values, to have an environment that’s trustworthy, that is familiar, that you hang out with your friends, but you get to talk about big ideas and big things, and then go into your everyday hectic lessons, I think that’s really, really good.”

 Tuition Fees: How OWIS compares to Singapore schools

 At the local secondary schools in Singapore, secondary education lasts from Grades 7-10.
 After completing Grade 10, eligible students may go on to Junior College in order to prepare for university.
 International students can expect to pay about $1,400 per month at a local secondary school.
 Junior College costs nearly $1,750 per month.

 OWIS is a moderately-priced international school, and monthly tuition costs for Grades 7-10 is about $1,678.
 Monthly tuition costs for Grades 11-12 are the same.

 The Importance of Diversity

 Expat families who send their children to local schools provide their students with an opportunity to interact with local residents and immerse themselves in the local culture.
 At an international school, students will be able to meet new friends from all over the world and connect with people from a wide variety of cultures.

 Both local and expat parents should be prioritising the secondary education of their children.
 However, it’s important to find a secondary school in Singapore that will offer a robust academic curriculum as well as a variety of secondary programmes while giving all students the support they need.

-To see for yourself why OWIS is the best secondary school in Singapore for your child, schedule a virtual tour with us.
+To see for yourself why our Secondary School at OWIS is well suited for your child, please schedule a virtual tour with us.